Are U.S. Industries Becoming More Concentrated?

 82 Pages Posted: 31 May 2015 Last revised: 11 Sep 2019

 In the last two decades, over 75% of U.S. industries have registered an increase in concentration levels.
-We find that firms in industries with the largest increases in product market concentration have enjoyed higher profit margins, positive abnormal stock returns, and more profitable M&A deals.
+We find that firms in industries with the largest increases in product market concentration have realized higher profit margins, positive abnormal stock returns, and more profitable M&A deals.
 At the same time, we do not find evidence of a significant increase in operational efficiency, which suggests that market power is becoming an important source of value.
-This paper posits two crucial factors behind this trend: one, lax enforcement of antitrust regulations and increasing technological barriers to entry.
-These findings are robust to the inclusion of private firms and factors that account for foreign competition, as well as the use of alternative measures of concentration.
+This paper posits two crucial factors behind this trend: one, lax enforcement of antitrust regulations; and two, increasing technological barriers to entry.
+These findings are robust to the inclusion of private firms, factors that account for foreign competition, as well as the use of alternative measures of concentration.
 We also show that the higher profit margins associated with an increase in concentration are reflected in higher returns to shareholders.
-Overall, our results suggest that the nature of US product markets has undergone a structural shift that has weakened competition across a majority of industries.
+Overall, our results suggest that the nature of U.S. product markets has undergone a structural shift that has weakened competition across a majority of industries.

 Keywords: industry concentration; HHI; product markets; profit margins; publicly-traded firms; M&A; antitrust